Workers' Compensation Insurance and Temporary Modified Duty

 C. Record-keeping and Leaves

-When the injured individual is disabled from work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Request for Paid Leave form must be completed and signed by the injured individual and the supervisor.
-This form must be submitted even if the person is an employee who elects not to use paid leave to remain on the payroll during the period of disability.
+When the injured individual is unable to work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Request for Paid Leave form must be completed and signed by the injured individual and the supervisor.
+This form must be submitted regardless of whether an employee elects to use paid leave to remain on the payroll during the period of absence.
 Such election should be noted on the form.

-Loss time due to work-related injuries or Occupational Disease may qualify for coverage under the Family and Medical Leave Act provided the employee meets the eligibility requirements.
+Lost time due to work-related injuries or occupational disease may qualify for coverage under the Family and Medical Leave Act, provided the employee meets the eligibility requirements.
 See HOOP Policy 106 Family and Medical Leave.

-- released by a health care provider able to return to full or modified duty, or
+- release by a health care provider that the employee is able to return to full or modified duty, or

-Any weekly benefits paid are in accordance with the Texas Workers' Compensation Insurance Act.
+Any weekly benefits paid are in accordance with the Texas Workers' Compensation Act.

 D. Return to Work

-An employee placed on leave of absence for a Compensable Injury will be returned to work when a work status report (DWC 73) which releases an employee to return to full-time or modified duty employment (see HOOP Policy 19 Temporary Modified Duty Assignments) is submitted to RMI or the supervisor.
+An employee placed on leave of absence for a compensable injury will be returned to work when a Work Status Report (DWC 73), which releases an employee to return to full-time or modified duty employment, is submitted to RMI or the supervisor.
+This form must be submitted on the day of health care visit or the following business day.

-An employee who requires time off for medical treatment related to the injury must provide his or her supervisor with a health care provider’s release to return to work for each incidence of time off taken.
+An employee who requires time off for medical treatment related to the injury may be required to provide his or her supervisor with a Work Status Report (DWC 73) to return to work for each incidence of time off.

 E. Death Benefits

-If the death of an employee results from an injury covered under RMI, death and survivor benefits are payable to the legal beneficiaries in accordance with the Texas Workers' Compensation Act.
+If the death of an employee results from a compensable injury or occupational disease, death and survivor benefits are payable to the legal beneficiaries in accordance with the Texas Workers' Compensation Act.